 When the project is predictable, the risk becomes predictable as well.
-Through agile software development processes, the teams have more control over the project which makes it easier for them to avoid unwanted risks.
+With Agile, the teams have more control over the project which makes it easier for them to avoid unwanted risks.

 5. Create transparency

 The plan and tasks are being agreed among the team members before the start of each sprint.
-As collaboration is key to agile software development processes, it creates transparency within the team.
+As collaboration is important in Agile, it creates transparency within the team.
 Constructive feedback is being given regularly to make sure that the project is improving and running smoothly.

 6. More engagement with stakeholders

-With the waterfall approach, stakeholders are being included only at some certain phases of the project, such as the gathering or the testing phase.
-Unlike the traditional waterfall, in order to make the project successful, Agile requires stakeholders to be active in almost every phases of the project.
+With the waterfall approach, stakeholders are being included during some certain phases of the project only, such as the gathering or the testing phase.
+Unlike the traditional waterfall, in order to make the project successful, Agile requires stakeholders to be more active in the project.

 Developers have to work on every feature at the same time in the waterfall method which can be time consuming and leave less time for the testing.
 With small sprints in Agile, developers can focus on one feature at a time — more time to improve and test each feature thoroughly.